 What’s happening in Pakistan?

-Unprecedented rainfall of up to 5 times the 30-year average swept away dams, bridges, health centers, schools and homes within minutes, leaving entire families homeless.
-They’re now out in the open with their young children in unrelenting rain.
+Unprecedented rainfall of up to 5 times the 30-year average swept away dams, bridges, health centres, schools and homes within minutes, leaving entire families homeless.

 What’s UNICEF been doing in Pakistan?